Linux Virtual Delivery Agent

 On the SUSE platform, no repository provides ntfs-3g.
 Download the source code, compile, and install ntfs-3g manually:

-Step 3h: Enable FAS on the VM and join it to a Windows domain
+Step 3h: Join the VM to a Windows domain

 Join the VM to a Windows domain.
 We recommend using the easy install script (ctxinstall.sh) for this process, as it saves time, reduces labor, and is less error-prone compared to manual installation.
 For more information, see Step 8: Run easy install to configure the environment and VDA to complete the installation.
 If you prefer manual installation, refer to steps 1 through 3 in the manual installation articles under Install the Linux VDA manually.